j9t/little-books/manuscript/html-css-frameworks.md

 Here are a few tricks to make framework updates easier:

 * Try to avoid HTML changes because of their comparatively high cost.
 An update should only consist of styling or scripting changes and impart _no_ actual work for users (which, to counter the aforementioned definition blurriness, also means developers who work with the framework).
-The update of framework references can be okay.
+The update of framework references (and packages—this book was written when the JavaScript ecosystem wasn’t as strong as it is today) can be okay.

 * Announce updates in advance.